Celebrating Eleven Years Online...!

 The above cost figures have factored in the miscellaneous goodies, the machining and the fabricating required to create an "equivalent" system in terms quality, and in terms of the self enclosed type of shaft arrangement offered by Sabb / Helseth.
 Of course one could argue that a Manganese bronze propeller with an ordinary stainless shaft in a non-self-enclosed shaft tube will be less costly, but then we would not be comparing "like for like" in terms of quality and components.

-• Mounting the self-enclosed shaft assembly is actually easier.
+- Mounting the self-enclosed shaft assembly is actually easier.
 Why...?
 Because the entire shaft, shaft log, stern bearing and stuffing gland are supplied as a unit, one which is already matched to the propeller and to the shaft coupling.
 In other words, there is less labor involved in the installation, less coordinating of parts, and overall considerably less fooling around with it all.
-You just arrange for the shaft log to be isolated from the structure (in the case of a metal boat), or mount it directly (in the case of a GRP boat), or bore a hole for it (in the case of a wooden boat).
-This could not be simpler.
+It is simply a matter of arranging for the shaft log to be isolated from the structure (in the case of a metal boat), or mount it directly (in the case of a GRP boat), or bore a hole for it (in the case of a wooden boat).
+The installation could not be simpler.
+Here, the advantage goes to the CPP assembly.

 III.
-CPP CHOICES
+CPP SOURCES

 One should note that there are several CPP arrangements available from a variety of manufacturers.